-- Facilitating pupils' access to education and the curriculum (building cultural capital) - Additional teaching and learning opportunities
+- Facilitating pupils' access to education and the curriculum (building cultural capital) - Additional teaching and learning opportunities - Financial support to families to ensure pupils are not disadvantaged and access the same opportunities as their peers.

 Challenges

 This details the key challenges to achievement that we have identified among our disadvantaged pupils.